 In my Pilates days, one of the most common problems I saw was a lack of flexibility.
 Back then, I only assessed the physical.
 Yet, as I learned more about our glorious minds, flexibility is a key to maintaining sanity let alone physical agility.
 Looking back on the hundreds of clients I worked with in Pilates, the ones who were the most stressed out, most emotionally taxed, most stuck in a fixed mindset (meaning totally not open to new ideas or new ways of thinking) were also the ones who were the LEAST flexible physically.

-You see, [First Name], back in 1989 Dr. Deepak Chopra, in his book Quantum Healing, said that “Neurotransmitters bathe every single cell in your body.”
+You see, back in 1989 Dr. Deepak Chopra, in his book Quantum Healing, said that “Neurotransmitters bathe every single cell in your body.”
 Prior to that, scientists believe that neurons and neurotransmitters only resided in the brain.

 Here’s how it works: electrical information comes to the top neuron, then it hits the synaptic gap, and that information is transferred to the bottom neuron via the chemical neurotransmitters that carry that electrical charge to the bottom neuron.
 What this means is that there is no direct connection between the electrical impulses and the cells except that there is this chemical connection.